 Inspired by view-dependent rendering techniques, we first decompose the fluid velocity field into a series of frequency components using a modified empirical mode decomposition (EMD) method.
-Higher frequency components represent smaller scale fluid motions (typically local turbulent flow), while lower frequency components represent motions at larger scales (typically large eddies and global laminar flow).
+Higher frequency components represent smaller scale fluid motions (typically local turbulent flows), while lower frequency components represent motions at larger scales (typically large eddies and global laminar flows).
 Also, the fluid domain is divided into a series of nested partitions centered with respect to the viewing frustum.
 Different grid sizes and time steps are assigned to different partitions depending on their distances to the viewer.
-The control of levels of details is then applied to each frequency component by distributing it non-uniformly to the simulation partitions.
-Higher frequency components closer to the viewer are allocated to partitions with finer grids and smaller time steps, while lower frequency components more far away from the viewer are allocated to partitions with coarser grids and larger time steps.
+The control of levels of details is then applied to each frequency component by distributing it nonuniformly to the simulation partitions.
+Higher frequency components closer to the viewer are allocated to partitions with finer grids and smaller time steps, while lower frequency components more away from the viewer are allocated to partitions with coarser grids and larger time steps.
 As a result, the effective velocity field defined on each simulation partition is a mixture of frequency components, and the visible evolution of the mixed velocity can be sufficiently captured by the space-time resolution associated with the specific partition.
 To obtain the final solution, the effective velocity fields are solved semi-independently on different partitions, which provides richer visual details to the viewer in a more efficient way.
 Although the nested simulation partitions differ in size and resolution, they are all meshed with uniform rectangular grids, which makes the solver robust and efficient.

-This novel view-dependent multiscale simulation framework distributes the computational resources according to the human visual perception of the target fluid motion, and is adaptive in both space and time
+This novel view-dependent multiscale simulation framework distributes the computational resources according to the viewing settings of the target fluid motion, and is adaptive in both space and time dimensions.
+The main technical innovations include:

-Y. Gao, B. Ren and S.M.
-Hu are with the Department of Computer Science, Tsinghua University, Beijing 100084, China.
+Y. Gao, B. Ren, and S.-M. Hu are with the Department of Computer Science, Tsinghua University, Beijing 100084, China.
+E-mail: {gaoyuear, renboeverywhere}@gmail.com, shimin@tsinghua.edu.cn.

-C.F.
-Li is with the College of Engineering, Swansea University, Swansea SA2 8PP, UK.
+C.-F. Li is with the College of Engineering, Swansea University, Swansea SA2 8PP, United Kingdom.
+E-mail: c.f.li@swansea.ac.uk.